AtomicNicos/ftp-server-client/README.md

 ## WARNING ##

 Do not attempt to use `./server/ftp_server`, it requires a second argument which is a file descriptor (which by all accounts would not be open, thus unhappy segfaults).

+Take the time to whitelist `ftp_client`, `ftp_lserver` and `ftp_server` in all your firewall systems.

+Note for Comodo IS users, unblock executables for all security controls and restart the applications.

 ## SHA256 of the files ##